 Employees are encouraged to bring their entire selves to work, expressed in the phrase, “Bring everything you are.
 Become everything you want”.
 The business uses a variety of inventive methods to spread its culture.
 Its employer branding channel LifeAtSAP closely collaborates with universities to connect with young talent.

-The software company develops sales and marketing products for companies around the world.
-It’s hardly surprising that Hubspot is a leader in its employer brand, given the extent to which it is involved in assisting other companies in building an effective one.
+The software company, specializing in Software Development Methodologies, develops sales and marketing products for companies around the world.
+It’s hardly surprising that HubSpot is a leader in its employer brand, given the extent to which it is involved in assisting other companies in building an effective one.

 It is a business with a solid reputation for being independent, cooperative, and welcoming.
 It makes explicit the principles it upholds and provides a wide range of benefits.
 Self-improvement is strongly encouraged.
 There are many chances available for growth.
 It makes sense that it placed first in Glassdoor’s 2020 US Best Places to Work list.